 The course for the first level includes the 360-page Level One: Course Book (third edition), the Level One: Reader, and a set of Phonics Cards.
 The student should have a three-ring binder where they will collect stories and other things they write for this course and subsequent courses.
 Activities require a few other resources, such as watercolors, poster paints, index cards, cotton swabs, cotton balls, and balloons.
 An answer key is available as a free download from the publisher’s website.

 The course is arranged for you to complete one lesson per day, four days per week.
 It reviews phonics and introduces nouns, verbs, and adjectives.
 It also teaches about types of sentences, punctuation, capitalization, verb tenses, and possessive nouns.

 Three Writer’s Workshop lessons introduce the writing process as children write two simple stories and a thank you note.
-Students will work with the same set of phonics cards that they might have begun in Level K.
+Students will work with the same set of Phonics Cards that they might have begun using in Level K.

 The 311-page Level One: Reader has stories arranged to correlate with lessons in the course book.
-The stories are written by Jenny Phillips, and each story is heavily illustrated with artwork for each created by a different illustrator.
+The stories are written by Jenny Phillips, and each story is heavily illustrated; artwork for each story was created by a different illustrator.
 While the style of artwork varies from story to story, all of the illustrations are lovely.